 Meningitis can make the eyes sensitive to light, so your teen may prefer a darkened room.
-They'll get plenty of liquids and drugs to relieve headache and fever.
+They'll get plenty of liquids and drugs to relieve headaches and fever.
 To keep them from getting reinfected, doctors will look for a source of the infection, such as an infected sinus.

 If your teen has a type of bacterial meningitis called meningococcal meningitis, there's a risk that people close to them can get infected.
 The doctor may suggest they take an antibiotic to prevent them from getting the disease.

 Antibiotics can't treat viral meningitis and, in most cases, the infection goes away on its own with time.

 Viral meningitis is usually much less severe than other types.
-Your teen may need to be in the hospital a few days (if at all).
+Your teen may need to be in the hospital for a few days (if at all).
 When they're there, they'll get fluids through an IV to prevent dehydration, as well as painkillers.